CoralRocker/BF-Extended/BRAINFUCK.md

 ---
 ## File Including
 ### Description
-&nbsp;&nbsp;&nbsp;&nbsp;The _@_ and _!_ operators can be used to open a brainfuck file and run it, and to close said file, respectively.
+&nbsp;&nbsp;&nbsp;&nbsp;The _@_ and _!_ operators can be used to open a brainf**k file and run it, and to close said file, respectively.
 The called file is run isolated from the rest of the program's memory.
 When calling the file, the cell in which it was called indicates the number of parameters to pass to the included file.
 Parameters are read starting from the cell after the file was called.
 Likewise, when exiting an include with _!_, the number of arguments to return is stored in the current cell, and the arguments themselves are in the proceeding cells.
 Multiple files can be included recursively.
 In this manner, it is possible to find yourself in an infinite loop, so be careful.
 Files are included relative to the calling file.
 For example, if the parent file is in a directory called "bar/foo/", and the interpreter and include file are in the directory "bar/", the parent file should call `@../my_file.b@`.
 ### Example
 **EX.b**
 ```